JulioQuesadilla/DB-MYSQL/DB-MYSQL-3 - Introduction to SQL/README.md

 3. Perform the following queries on the database:

- - Write an SQL Query to print details of Students With nationality as United States of America
+ - Write a SQL Query to print details of Students With nationality as United States of America

- - Write An SQL Query to print all Student details from the 'Student' table Order By last_ame Descending.
+ - Write a SQL Query to print all Student details from the 'Student' table Order By last_name Descending.